TCAR Hospital Coding and Payment

 National Unadjusted Payment Amounts for MS-DRGs 034, 035, and 036 “Carotid Artery Stent Procedure” (inclusive of TCAR) are: 6

 036 without CC/MCC

-Appropriate ICD-10-CM diagnosis codes for the TCAR procedure include:
+ICD-10-CM diagnosis codes that may support utilization of the TCAR procedure include:

 Occlusion and stenosis of (right, left, bilateral, unspecified) carotid artery, not resulting in cerebral infarction